singhneeraj/drupal-payment/README.txt

 ABOUT
 -----

-Allows users to set up payment methods and connects them to other modules that allow their users to make payments.
+Payment allows you to create and configure payment methods and use those to process other modules' payments.

 In addition to this README file, also see PLUGINS.txt and the online handbook at http://drupal.org/node/1807610.